Sarah Beth Wilson

 Sarah Beth Wilson joined Art League Houston in February of 2019.
 Prior to that, Wilson was Curator of Exhibitions and Collections at the Art Museum of Southeast Texas in Beaumont, Texas (a post she held for approximately 4 ½ years).
-She received her Bachelor of Arts in both art history and museum studies from Baylor University, Waco (2006), and attended Texas Christian University, Fort Worth (2009), for graduate school where she was awarded a full fellowship, travel grants and graduated with her Masters of Arts in art history.
+She received her Bachelor of Arts in both art history and museum studies from Baylor University, Waco (2006), and attended Texas Christian University, Fort Worth (2009), for graduate school where she was awarded a full fellowship, travel grants and graduated with her Master of Arts in art history.
 Wilson brings a wealth of art knowledge to ALH, including curatorial, installation and research experience.
-She has given numerous lectures at art galleries and institutions, including speaking to art department students at Baylor University about her career in the art world, and most recently presented at the Center for the Advancement and Study of Early Texas Art Annual Symposium (Dallas, 2016) and the McFaddin-Ward House Historic House Museum Lecture Series (Beaumont, 2016).
+She has given numerous lectures at art galleries and institutions, including speaking to art department students at Baylor University about her career in the art world, and most recently presented at the Center for the Advancement and Study of Early Texas Art Annual Symposium (San Antonio, 2018) and the McFaddin-Ward House Historic House Museum Lecture Series (Beaumont, 2016).
 Wilson is a contributing author in the recent monograph on Houston artist Richard Stout, Sense of Home: The Art of Richard Stout (published by TAMU Press, 2017), and wrote the appendix including artist biographies for Dr. Katie R. Robinson’s book entitled Mid-Century Modern Art in Texas (published by UT Press, 2014).
 She is a contributing author in the upcoming publication WILD: The Art of Jules Buck Jones (March 2019) and is writing a chapter on Dorothy Antoinette “Toni” LaSelle in Making the Unknown Known: Women in Early Texas Art (2020, published by Texas A&M University Press, Texas).
 Wilson has also written numerous critical essays in her various curatorial positions for exhibition gallery guides and publications.
-She currently serves as Chair of the Executive Committee and Board for the Center for the Advancement and Study of Early Texas Art (CASETA), on the programs committee of the Texas Association of Museums (TAM), and is a member of the 2017 Leadership Southeast Texas class.
-As Curator of Exhibitions and Curatorial Projects at ALH, Wilson works with exhibiting artists and envisions, plans, researches and oversees museum exhibitions from their inception, manages the museum’s collection and curatorial staff, and performs numerous other curatorial duties.
+She currently serves as Chair of the Executive Committee and Board for the Center for the Advancement and Study of Early Texas Art (CASETA) and previously served as a Councillor-at-Large for the Texas Association of Museums (TAM).
+As Director of Exhibitions and Curatorial Projects at ALH, Wilson works with exhibiting artists and envisions, plans, researches and oversees exhibitions from their inception, manages ALH’s Artist Advisory Board, and performs numerous other curatorial duties.